genaroibc/portfolio/README.md

 ## 💡 Credits

-The accordion used in this projects is highly based on [this CodePen](https://codepen.io/raubaca/pen/PZzpVe) created by @raubaca.
+The accordion used in this projects is highly based on [this CodePen](https://codepen.io/raubaca/pen/PZzpVe) created by [@raubaca](https://github.com/raubaca).

+The animated svg loader used in this project was made by [@SamHerbert](https://github.com/SamHerbert/).
+[Check his repo](https://github.com/SamHerbert/SVG-Loaders)

 ## 🔗 URL